isomerpages/moe-jurongwestpri/_student-care-centre/Student Care Centre.md

 permalink: /student-care-centre/
 description: ""
 ---
-A dedicated air-con student care centre with a capacity of 60 students is located within Jurong West Primary School.
+A dedicated air-con student care centre with a capacity for 60 students is located within Jurong West Primary School.

 The SCC is set up to provide: